 7. DSL and MTU

 If customer ISP has DSL there is likely going to be an MTU adjustment needed.
-Read the following MDS article and speak with ISP about the possibility of adjusting MTU to account for additional packet padding as per article:
+Read the following OmniNet article and speak with ISP about the possibility of adjusting MTU to account for additional packet padding as per article:

 1. When your receive the Cloud-Link you are going to install, run through the setup wizard and plug it into a free LAN port from your office.
-Make sure the network settings match what your going to install at your client and that traffic is flowing correctly etc. Run a shieldtest from your Shieldtest.com URL
+Make sure the network settings match what your going to install at your client and that traffic is flowing correctly etc. Run a Shieldtest from your Shieldtest.com URL

 2. Engage support team for any questions or for seeing if scheduling assistance for your install time is available before deployment

 1. Hang off internal network before disrupting production and use a laptop verify Cloud-Link is online and testing is good to go

 2. Install Cloud-Link in-line in front of client traffic with WAN port on uplink and internal clients hanging off the Cloud-Link LAN ports.